Migration from 20220927/0.5.1 to 20230114/0.7.1

 Notes for the future

-For customers who know they will continue to upgrade their version of the SDK, we also wish to highlight the upcoming breaking changes:
+For customers who know they will continue to upgrade their version of the SDK, we also wish to highlight some upcoming breaking changes.

 First, the next release will default writing the non-legacy metadata format as opposed to the